mjordan/iipqa/README.md

 -s/--strict
      If present, iipqa will exit with a code of 1 instead of 0 if it encounters any errors.
 Useful while running iipqa within shell scripts.

+-p/--post_iipqa <argument>
+     Path to script to run post-iipqa.

 --help
      Show the help page for this command.
 ```